 Length: 71 pages

-2. Politics, Law and Community in Islamic Thought – The Taymiyyan Movement
+2. Politics, Law, and Community in Islamic Thought: The Taymiyyan Moment

-Ibn Taymiyya, one of the giants of Islamic thought, can prove controversial to some.
-Cutting through the misconceptions, Dr. Ovamir Anjum presents an articulate and comprehensive summary of Ibn Taymiyya’s key contributions to Islamic theological and political thought.
-Crediting him with the articulation of siyasat sharia (Islamic politics), grounded in the Quran and Sunnah as a communal obligation, Anjum uses primary sources to illustrate the breadth of concepts such as justice, pragmatism and fitra within the Taymiyyan paradigm.
+Ibn Taymiyya, one of the pillars of the Islamic canon, can prove controversial to some.
+Clearing up the misconceptions, Dr. Ovamir Anjum presents an articulate and comprehensive summary of Ibn Taymiyya’s key contributions to Islamic theological and political thought.
+Crediting him with the articulation of siyasa shar’iyya (Islamic politics) as a communal obligation based in the prophetic tradition, Anjum analyzes primary sources to illustrate the breadth of concepts including justice, pragmatism, and fitra within the Taymiyyan paradigm.

 Length: 294 pages